ShubhamGupta505/Airbyte/README.md

 This is the link for [Images](/Images/) folder.

+If you want to use FILE as airbyte source than first transfer you csv file to /tmp/airbyte_local destination in local file system.

 ## Features

 * **Built for extensibility**: Adapt an existing connector to your needs or build a new one with ease.